 However, this approach isn’t a good idea!

-Disabling guest commenting feature can also discourage real readers from commenting on your site.
+Disabling the guest commenting feature can also discourage real readers from commenting on your site.
 Therefore, if you have a small site with only a few users registered, it’s better to keep guest commenting turned on.
 When it grows, you can make a decision based on how much spam you get.

 2. Automatically Close Pages